Understanding Plus and Less Adjustments on Settlement Statements in QLD

 Apply the calculated amounts as plus or less adjustments to the buyer’s or seller’s totals.

-Tips for Reviewing Adjustments
+Tips for Reviewing Settlement Adjustments

 1. Check Settlement Dates